ENCCS/openmp-gpu/content/introduction.rst

 Clauses
 -------

 Together with compiler directives, OpenMP provides **clauses** that  can used to control the parallelism of regions of code.
-The clauses specify additional behaivior the user wants to occur.
-The clauses are appended in the code to the directives.
+The clauses specify additional behaviour the user wants to occur and they refere to how the variables are visible to the threads (private or shared), synchronization, scheduling, control, etc. The clauses are appended in the code to the directives.
+Below is an list of many types of clauses available to the programmers:

 Data sharing attribute clauses
 ++++++++++++++++++++++++++++++